earthly/website/blog/_posts/2025-04-16-lunar-launch.md

 Problem: Too many dashboards, poor integration, no centralized control plane.
 5. **DIY Solutions** – Custom internal systems provide deep insights but are costly and hard to maintain.
 Problem: Scalability issues, limited shift-left feedback, and incomplete enforcement.
 6. **Doing Nothing** – Policies without enforcement.
-It’s compliance theater: the intention is there, the tools exist, but there’s no way to track or govern what’s actually happening across teams.
+It's compliance theater: the intention is there, the tools exist, but there’s no way to track or govern what’s actually happening across teams.
 Problem: Inconsistent enforcement, lack of visibility, massive risk.

 Each approach tackles part of the problem in some way but none solves it entirely.